Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Results

 As an alternative way to view their ages, in Fig.~\ref{fig:BrightestFormTime} we compare the ages at $z=0$ for the brightest cluster in E-MOSAICS galaxies (i.e. assuming that the clusters survive until $z=0$ to become GCs).
 Given that their `observed' ages at each redshift are $\lesssim 100 \Myr$ (Fig.~\ref{fig:BrightestAge}), for most clusters their $z=0$ ages are similar to the lookback time at each snapshot redshift.
 For comparison we show the $z=0$ ages of \textit{all} star cluster candidate in the lensed galaxies in our sample.
 Similar to the simulated galaxies, there are only a few star cluster candidates (namely, from the Sparkler and SMACS0723 S4) with ages much larger ($\gtrsim 1 \Gyr$) than the lookback time at which they are observed.
 This can be explained by the fading of stellar populations as they age: even in rest-frame visible and near infrared bands, young clusters ($\lesssim 100 \Myr$) are generally expected to be the brightest and most readily-observable in high redshift galaxies \citep[see figure 2 of][]{Pfeffer_et_al_19a}.
 Given the limit of the minimum possible $z=0$ age at each redshift, large age ranges ($\gtrsim 1 \Gyr$) in the populations only begin to occur at $z \lesssim 3$.
 It also shows that `proto-GC' formation is occurring across a wide range of redshifts, rather than at a specific epoch \citep[like that required by models of GC formation in dark matter minihaloes, e.g.][]{Trenti_Padoan_and_Jimenez_15, Boylan-Kolchin_17, Creasey_et_al_19}.

 Figure~\ref{fig:BrightestMass} shows the masses of the brightest clusters.
 We predict a very flat distribution in median masses of $\approx 10^6 \Msun$, with the median masses in F444W marginally larger than those in F150W.
 The bimodality found in cluster ages at $z \lesssim 2.5$ (Fig.~\ref{fig:BrightestAge}) is not found in the brightest cluster masses.
 The mass of the brightest cluster is difficult to interpret in the context of the maximum mass of the cluster mass function, as it depends upon the cluster age distribution/formation history (size-of-sample effects) and rest-frame wavelength (rate of fading), which can lead to clusters of a wide age range having similar maximum luminosities \citep{Gieles_et_al_06b, Pfeffer_et_al_19a}.
 As expected from their similar ages (Fig.~\ref{fig:BrightestAge}) but brighter luminosities (Fig.~\ref{fig:Brightest}), the masses of cluster candidates from observed galaxies are often larger than the median for the simulations, but still generally fall within the overall distribution for the simulated galaxies.
 Similar to the simulations, the observed galaxies do not show any strong trends in the mass of the brightest cluster as a function of redshift.
-The near constant brightest cluster mass with redshift means that the decreasing luminosities of brightest clusters to lower redshifts (Fig.~\ref{fig:Brightest}) is due to the older ages (Fig.~\ref{fig:BrightestAge}) and fading of the clusters.

 In Appendix~\ref{app:BrightestMet} we also compare the metallicities of the brightest clusters.
 However, due to age--metallicity degeneracies and the weak dependence of SED fitting on metallicity for young objects \citep[e.g. see][]{Adamo_et_al_23}, the current observations are not a strong test of the simulation predictions.